The list of Government measures supporting Economy. Last update February 23, 2021.

 VAT on critical goods and services.

 The Government decided to waive VAT on delivery of goods or services to the Integrated Rescue System, the military, health care providers and social service facilities, for the period of the state of emergency from Mach 12.
-The European Commission also waived customs duties and VAT on the import of medical material and devices from the non-EU countries to the members states this week.
+The European Commission also waived customs duties and VAT on the import of medical material and devices from the non-EU countries to the member states.

 amendment to excise tax.